 The exporter ……… (1) of the products covered by this document declares that, except where otherwise clearly indicated, these products are of …… (2) preferential origin according to rules of origin of the Generalised System of Preferences of the European Union and that the origin criterion met is …… (3).

+The translation into Mongolian is added here for better understanding but it MUST NOT be included in the SOO.

 Statement on origin

 The exporter ……… (1) of the products covered by this document declares that, except where otherwise clearly indicated, these products are of …… (2) preferential origin according to rules of origin of the Generalised System of Preferences of the European Union and that the origin criterion met is …… (3).